-As is further explained in note 3.3 to our audited consolidated financial statements, effective as of December 31, 2017, Coca-Cola FEMSA deconsolidated its subsidiary's operations in Venezuela due to the political and economic environment in that country and began accounting for its investments under the fair value method.
-Consequently, beginning January 1, 2018, all changes in the fair value of the investment, including foreign currency translation differences, are recognized for Venezuela's operations in "Other comprehensive income, net of tax."
+Effective as of December 31, 2017, Coca-Cola FEMSA deconsolidated its subsidiary's operations in Venezuela due to the political and economic environment in that country and began accounting for its investments under the fair value method.
+Consequently, beginning January 1, 2018, all changes in the fair value of the investment, including foreign currency translation differences, are recognized for Venezuela's operations in "other comprehensive income, net of tax."